Volume Entropy

-\item It has been recent pointed out that the interior of an old black old contains surfaces with large volume \cite{Christodoulou2015,Christodoulou} and that the large volume inside black holes can play an important role in the information paradox \cite{Perez2015,Ashtekar2016}.
+\item It has been recently pointed out that the interior of an old black hole contains surfaces with large volume \cite{ChristodoulouHowbigblack2015a, ChristodoulouVolumeoldblack2016b} and that the large volume inside black holes can play an important role in the information paradox \cite{PerezNofirewallsquantum2015,AbhayILQGS}.
 The results presented here may serve to quantify the corresponding interior entropy.

-\item A notion of entropy associated to the volume of space might perhaps provide an alternative to Penrose's Weyl curvature hypothesis \cite{Penrose:2006zz}.
+\item A notion of entropy associated to the volume of space might perhaps provide an alternative to Penrose's Weyl curvature hypothesis \cite{PenroseBigBang}.
 For the second principle of thermodynamics to hold, the initial state of the universe must have had low entropy.
-On the other hand, from cosmic background radiation observations, the initial state of matter must have been close to having maximal entropy.
-Penrose addresses this discrepancy by taking into consideration the entropy associated to gravitational degrees of freedom.
+Penrose proposes to address this low entropy by taking into consideration the entropy associated to gravitational degrees of freedom.
 His hypothesis is that the degrees of freedom which have been activated to bring the increase in entropy from the initial state are the ones associated to the Weyl curvature tensor, which in his hypothesis was null in the initial state of the universe.
-A definition of the bulk entropy of space, which, as would be expected, grows with the volume, could perhaps perform the same role as the Weyl curvature degrees of freedom do in Penrose's hypothesis: the universe had a much smaller volume close to its initial state, so the total available entropy was low - regardless of the matter entropy content - and has increased since, just because for a space of larger volume we have a greater number of states describing its geometry. \item We close with a very speculative remark.
+A definition of the bulk entropy of space, which, as would be expected, grows with the volume, could perhaps perform the same role as the Weyl curvature degrees of freedom do in Penrose's hypothesis: the universe had a much smaller volume close to its initial state, so the total available entropy was low - regardless of the matter entropy content - and has increased since then, just because for a space of larger volume we have a greater number of states describing its geometry. \item We close with a speculative remark.